buildkite/docs/pages/pipelines/templates.md

 When a pipeline has a template assigned, the pipeline inherits its step configuration from the template.
 Configuring a custom step configuration for that pipeline in the Buildkite dashboard is no longer possible.
 This includes any custom command steps.

-In order to assign a pipeline template to a pipeline, you will have to enable [Requiring pipeline templates](#requiring-pipeline-templates) for your organization.
+Before assigning a template to a pipeline, you need to [require pipeline templates](#requiring-pipeline-templates) in your organization.

 ## Creating a pipeline template